October 9, 2018

 ARTICLE I - Name and Location

-The North Carolina Continuing Care Residents Association (NCCCRA) is a voluntary, 501(c)(4) not-for-profit organization created and organized by residents of continuing care retirement communities ("CCRCs") in North Carolina that are licensed by the State Department of Insurance.
+North Carolina Continuing Care Residents Association (“NorCCRA”) is a voluntary, IRS Section 501(c)(4), not-for-profit organization created and organized by residents of continuing care retirement communities ("CCRCs") in North Carolina that are licensed by the North Carolina Department of Insurance.
 The corporate address of this organization is 100 Carolina Meadows, Chapel Hill, North Carolina 27517.
 The organization shall operate in accordance with Chapter 55A of the North Carolina General Statutes and with the Bylaws incorporated herein.

 ARTICLE II - Purpose of the Organization

-The purpose of the NCCCRA is to further the interests of residents of continuing care retirement communities to live secure and useful lives and to monitor legislation in the North Carolina General Assembly to assure none is detrimental to the well-being of CCRC residents.
+The purpose of NorCCRA is to further the interests of residents of continuing care retirement communities to live secure and useful lives and to monitor legislation in the North Carolina General Assembly to assure none is detrimental to the well-being of CCRC residents.